Adversarial Robustness in One-Stage Learning-to-Defer: DEFENDING AGAINST ATTACKS WITH GUARANTEES

 \begin{definition}[RERM-R: Regularized ERM for $\widetilde{\Phi}^{r,u}_{\mathrm{def,s}}$] Assume $\mc{R}$ is symmetric and locally $\rho$-consistent.
 Let $\Omega: \mc{R} \times \mc{F} \to \mathbb{R}_{+}$ be a convex regularizer, and let $\eta > 0$ be a hyperparameter.
 The regularized ERM objective is

 \end{definition}

-We will make use of this Algorithm in Subsection \ref{reg_task}.
+We will use this algorithm in Subsection~\ref{reg_task}.
+Its per-epoch computational cost in the \(h\)-score setting is summarized below.

-\section{Experiments}
+\begin{proposition}[Epoch cost of RERM-C in the \(h\)-score setting] Consider \(n\) training examples processed in mini-batches of size \(B\), and let \(\mathcal A\) denote the action space (for instance, \(\mathcal A=\{1,\dots,K+J\}\)).
+Suppose that each inner maximization is carried out by \(\mathrm{PGD}(T)\), that is, by \(T\) projected-gradient steps.
+Let \(C_{\mathrm{fwd}}\) and \(C_{\mathrm{bwd}}\) denote the costs of one forward and one backward pass through the score network \(h\), respectively.
+Then one epoch of RERM-C has computational cost

+Moreover, the peak memory requirement is the same as that of a standard forward-backward pass, up to the additional storage needed for one adversarial copy of each input currently being optimized. \end{proposition}

+\section{EXPERIMENTS}

 We evaluate the robustness of one-stage L2D under adversarial perturbations, focusing on both classification and regression tasks.
-Our experiments demonstrate: existing one-stage L2D methods can be completely compromised—adversarial perturbations not only reduce predictive accuracy but also manipulate deferral decisions.
-By contrast, our consistent algorithms (RERM-C and RERM-R) mitigates these vulnerabilities, preserving clean accuracy while significantly improving robustness.
-All results are averaged over three independent runs to ensure reproducibility, and we will release code to facilitate future work.
+Our experiments show that standard one-stage L2D baselines can degrade sharply under adversarial perturbations, with attacks affecting both predictive accuracy and deferral decisions.
+By contrast, our algorithms (RERM-C and RERM-R) improve attacked performance while maintaining competitive clean performance.
+All results are averaged over three independent runs.

+\phantomsection \paragraph*{Comparison.} \citet{montreuil2025adversarial} proposes a defense mechanism tailored to a more restrictive \emph{two-stage} setting, in which only the router is learned while the experts are fixed.
+As a result, a direct comparison is not meaningful, since the learning setup and objectives differ fundamentally from ours.
+We therefore focus on standard one-stage L2D baselines; adapting generic adversarial training methods developed for pure classification problems \citep{awasthi2021calibrationconsistencyadversarialsurrogate} to the augmented L2D action space is beyond the scope of this work.